taboola/cassandra-unit/README.md

 How to use it in your project :
 ----------------
-Right now, you have to build it executing mvn install and to get the jar in the cassandra-unit/target directory CassandraUnit in public maven repository coming soon...
+- cassandra-unit available in public maven repository
+- you can build it using maven : mvn install

 License :